Bienvenidos To Spanish honors 3/ dual credit

 Dear students, parents, and guardians.

-Students will be acquainted with basic tenants of Spanish as a written and spoken language.
-As the year progresses, the students will gradually be introduced to more advanced concepts in Spanish; additionally, students shall become familiar with Spanish culture and history.
+Students will be acquainted with the basic tenants of Spanish as a written and spoken language.
+As the year progresses, students will be gradually introduced to more advanced concepts in Spanish; additionally, students shall become familiar with Spanish culture and history.

 What to expect in this class:

 Students will be expected to interact with one another and participate in all class activities.
-Activities include games, oral presentations, take-home assignments, and group projects.
+Activities include: games, oral presentations, take-home assignments, and group projects.

 Student materials needed: